 With that in mind, here are some of the main things to keep in mind when preparing a CV for work in Ireland.

-- First things first, a CV is a longer document than the more concise North American resume.
-The reason for this is that the average CV will include important information on your education, work, skills and achievements.
+- First things first, a CV in Ireland is a longer document than the more concise North American resume.
+The reason for this is that the average CV template in Ireland will include important information on your education, work, skills and achievements.
 In addition, it should also include a short biography as well as your name and contact details.
 On average, a CV will be about two to three pages in length and will often be accompanied by a cover letter to further enhance your application.

-- Another differentiating factor of the CV versus resume divide is that a cover letter is often a requirement for a job application in Ireland, whereas this is typically not the norm in North America, where it is generally the case that each resume is tailored for the specific job being applied for.
+- Another differentiating factor of the CV in Ireland versus resume divide is that a cover letter is often a requirement for a job application in Ireland, whereas this is typically not the norm in North America, where it is generally the case that each resume is tailored for the specific job being applied for.

 - The longer length of a CV means that you should always make sure that it contains enough relevant keywords pertaining to the job you are applying for.
 The easier it is for a HR manager to scan your CV for relevant skills and employment history, the better your chances of being successful with the job application are.
 Indeed, it may not even be a HR manager scanning your CV, as the increasing popularity of tracking software sometimes leaves the initial work to technology.
 Therefore, using appropriate keywords and formatting is arguably more important today than ever before.